dvernooy/dvernooy.github.io/_embedded/01-ergware.md

 I used the built in 16-bit timer 1 (TCNT1) to get accurate flywheel rotational timing.

-I also needed a second timer for the rowing stroke timing .. stroke rate is something the rowers care about besides their speed and power output.
+I also needed a second timer for the rowing stroke timing.
+The stroke rate is something the rowers care about besides their speed and power output.
 Typical stroke rates might be 25 - 35 strokes per minute.

 I then applied the screening criteria I talked about earlier to determine what part of the stroke cycle I was in & based on that, did the appropriate calculations to get average power over the cycle, get an estimate of rowing distance, increment stroke cycle counters and look at the various timers.

 In most cases, I opted to do a straight average of 4 measurements to reduce any noise.
 More sophisticated filters are obviously possible.

-The buttons have limited functionality in this first rev ... they can basically just reset the timers and/or the display of distance traveled.
+The buttons have limited functionality in this first revision of the code.
+They can basically just reset the timers and/or the display of distance traveled.
 I had big plans for them, though.

 ### Some interesting data
 I wrote a piece of code during the development phase to write out to the EEPROM the rotational speed vs. time.
-Here is how it compares to the model ... pretty well!
+Here is how it compares to the model.

+![]({{ site.url }}/assets/images/projects/erg/model-v-actual.png)
+*How the model stacks up against actual data: pretty darn close*

+Turns out pretty well!
 When I saw this, I charged forward full throttle with some confidence in the approach.

-![]({{ site.url }}/assets/images/projects/erg/model-v-actual.png)
-*How the model stacks up against actual data ... pretty darn close*

 ### Good rowers vs. crappy rowers
 So my daughter had been rowing for about 9 months when I had her take this thing for a spin.
 I recorded her power output vs. #of strokes at startup in the EEPROM.
 Then I did the same for myself, who had been rowing for all of 9 m-m-m-minutes.
 Guess who's the NOOB?